ChloeL01/CP3407-assignment/user_stories/list_item_to_hire.md

 Further back-end development was developed so that the application to connect to the Firebase Authentication, so that the current user could be tracked when listing a dog out to hire.
 ![image](/images/hire_out_doggo_update.png)

+## Key features
+* User can enter details about their furry friend.
+* Spinner selection to pick different breeds of dog.
+* User can choose how they would be preferred to be contacted.
+* Error checking so that user enters information in each field/selection.